 A bursa is a lubricated sac of tissue which lies between two structures allowing them to glide easily over each other.

-Around the knee, for example, there is one which lies between the kneecap and the skin (the pre-patellar bursa – seen in the first image here), and one which lies between the lower end of the patellar tendon, the bony prominence at the front of the tibia and the skin (the infra-patellar bursa – the image in the next section below).
+There are several bursa around the knee.
+For example, there is one which lies between the kneecap and the skin (the pre-patellar bursa – seen in the first image here), and one which lies between the lower end of the patellar tendon, the bony prominence at the front of the tibia and the skin (the infra-patellar bursa – the image in the next section below).

 The bursa may become inflamed and irritated due to constant friction between the skin and underlying area.
 It may swell up with fluid, sometimes quite dramatically.
-This is particularly common in some professions involving kneeling (e.g. carpet layers, joiners, plumbers).
-The common name for pre-patellar bursitis and infrapatellar bursitis described by the old-fashioned terms ‘housemaid’s knee, and for infrapatellar bursitis is clergyman’s knee.
+This is particularly common in some professions involving kneeling (e.g. carpet fitting, joinery, plumbing).
+You may see pre-patellar bursitis and infrapatellar bursitis described by the old-fashioned terms ‘housemaid’s knee’ and ‘clergyman’s knee’ respectively.

 Sometimes called ITB syndrome or runners knee.

-The ilio-tibial band is the firm broad band of tissue which you may feel running down the lower part of the outer thigh towards the knee.
+Runner’s knee, ITB or ilio-tibial band friction syndrome affects the firm, broad band of tissue which you may feel running down the lower part of the outer thigh towards the knee.

-With repetitive stresses and irritation between the ITB and the underlying structures, pain may be caused.
-The pain is usually made worse with certain vigorous activities, especially running.
+Repetitive stresses and irritation between the ITB and the underlying structures can cause pain.
+This is usually made worse with certain vigorous activities, especially running.